emer/axon/PVLV.md

 The delta learning rule for novelty extinction works via the same extinction logic as regular US pathways: if no US outcome occurs, and the maximum effort limit has been reached, then the LHb dip / reset dynamic is activated, triggering phasic ACh release as if an actual US had occurred.

+### BLANovelCS

+The first, novelty pool in the BLA requires a stimulus input to drive it when a novel CS comes on.
+This is accomplished in a simple way in the model through a layer (`BLANovelCS`) with fixed (non-learning) synaptic weights from all CS inputs, such that any given CS will activate a particular activity pattern over this layer.
+This layer projects into the first BLAPos pools, and drives activity there for novel CSs.
+When a specific CS acquires a specific US outcome representation in the BLA, that pathway should out-compete the "default" BLANovelCS pathway.

+## CeM

+For now, CeM is only serving as an integration of BLA `Acq` and `Ext` inputs, representing the balance between them.
+This uses non-learning projections and mostly CeM is redundant with BLA anyway.
+This also elides the function CeL.

 # SC -> LDT ACh

 In the [Mollick et al. (2020)](#references) version, the PPTg (pedunculopontine tegmentum) directly computed a temporal derivative of amygdala inputs, to account for phasic DA firing only at the *onset* of a CS, when the BLA has sustained CS activity.
 However, updated research shows that this is incorrect, and it is also causes problems functionally in the context of the BOA model.